-John Hurt ‘Doctor Who’ Role As The War Doctor One Of Many Amazing Performances By Hurt
+John Hurt ‘Doctor Who’ Role As The War Doctor One Of His Many Amazing Performances

 — Doctor Who Official (@bbcdoctorwho) January 28, 2017

 And in the end, that’s what made the redemption and renewal of the John Hurt Doctor Who so uplifting for the audience.
-Hurt wonderfully portrays in the closing moments of the anniversary special the relief and joy the character felt when the weight of having to destroy entire worlds was lifted from him and he could become just The Doctor again, without being forced to append “War” to the title.
+In the closing moments of the anniversary special, Hurt wonderfully portrays the relief and joy the character felt when the weight of having to destroy entire worlds was lifted from him and he could become just The Doctor again, without being forced to append “War” to the title.

 [Featured Image by Vittorio Zunino Celotto/Getty Images]